SDFIdk/skraafoto_frontend/docs/introduction.md

 ## Folder structure

-Here is a quick overview of the most important folders in this project:
+Here is a quick overview of the most important folders [in the skraafoto_frontend repository:](https://github.com/SDFIdk/skraafoto_frontend)

 `src/` - Javascript and CSS source